Alter-Net-codes/ezarchive/README.md

 # run
 open your command line, cd to the directory the script is in and then run like this:
-`python ezarchive.py -folder path -type` for folder path enter the directory of the folder you want to zip, and for the type enter `zip` or `tarball`
+`python ezarchive.py -folder path -type` for folder path enter the name of the folder you want to zip, and for the type enter `zip` or `tarball`